TAMULib/folio-module-descriptor-registry/README.md

 The flower release name in relation to its release date designation (which maps to the tag name) can be found on the **FOLIO Project** wiki in the [Flower Release Names](https://folio-org.atlassian.net/wiki/spaces/REL/pages/5210505/Flower+Release+Names) page.

-View the documentation within the `populate_release.sh` script for further details.
+View the documentation within the `populate_release.sh` script for further details on how to operate this script.

 Example usage:
 ```sh